 Sunday, Sept.
 25, 2022

 The sentiments expressed in the Ode to Joy are fundamental to our lives, and magnificently expressed by the dean of symphonic composers, Beethoven!
-His greatest influence, that of Mozart, frames the concert. –John DeMain, Music Director
+We open this concert with a program honoring the brilliant tenure of our principal oboist Marc Fink with the Oboe Concerto by Mozart, who was Beethoven’s compositional inspiration.. –John DeMain, Music Director

 …listening to the live orchestra for the first time in over a year brought tears to my eyes!